AchrafKassioui/Learning-SpriteKit/README.md

 There are special cases where a node will be automatically centered.
 If your node to center has a parent, and if the parent has a property of `anchorNode`, such as `SKScene` and `SKSpriteNode`, then any child node of those with position ``CGPoint(x: 0, y: 0)` are automatically centered relative to their parent node.

-## Visualize the bounding box of a node
+## Visualize the frame of a node

 *9 March 2024*

+The accumulated frame of a node is the smallest straight rectangle that can contain that node.
+A convex node has a rectangular frame.
+A rotated square node has a rectangular frame that has expanded to contain the rotated square.

 You can use the `calculateAccumulatedFrame()` method on the node you want to visualize, and draw a `SKShapeNode` around it: